VRLabs/VRChat-Avatars-3.0/README.md

 >
 > After generating the marker, the ink and eraser emit from MarkerTarget.
 >
 > Adjust the MarkerTarget transform by entering playmode with the emulator and enabling T-Pose Calibration.
 Enable the marker via its submenu.
+For the index finger setup, make sure MarkerTarget is positioned on the tip of your index finger.
+For the handheld pen setup, move and rotate MarkerTarget so your hand correctly holds the pen.
+MarkerTarget may also be freely scaled, if needed.
+>
-Position, rotate, and scale MarkerTarget such that the ink size and eraser size are to your liking.
-When finished, copy MarkerTarget's transform component to paste its values outside of playmode.
+> When finished adjusting MarkerTarget, copy its transform component to paste its values outside of playmode.
 >
 > Click "Finish Setup" to finalize your marker and remove the script from your avatar.